-This course examines the main theories of international relations, including realism, neo-realism, liberalism, the English School, economic structuralism, IR feminist theories, critical theory, constructivist theories, normative theories, etc. Students will acquire the intellectual tools necessary to understand, criticize and apply these theories and others of international relations.
-Prerequisite: INTL 150 / POLI 150.
-Fall semester.
+This course examines the main theories of international relations, including realism, neo-realism, liberalism, the English School, economic structuralism, IR feminist theories, critical theory, constructivist theories, normative theories, etc. Students will acquire the intellectual tools necessary to understand, criticize, and apply these theories and others of international relations.
+Prerequisite: POLI 150 / INTL 150.

 POLI 353 United States Foreign Policy

 POLI 355 International Organizations

 This course examines the role of international organizations in world politics.
 It focuses on the historical development of international organizations and their increasing impact on a wide range of global issues, including peacekeeping, human rights, the world economy and the environment.
 The course provides students with the theoretical tools and concepts they need to understand the dynamics of the institutional structures and political processes of international organizations in an increasingly interdependent world.
 Prerequisite: INTL 150 / POLI 150.

 POLI 365 European Politics

 An examination of the political systems of a number of European countries.
 Attention will be given to their historical evolution, ideologies and political cultures as possible explanatory factors for the similarities and differences among the systems.
 Prerequisite: POLI 160.